AloisSeckar/demos-java/README.md

 Note that `--enable-preview` and `--add-modules` options are necessary to make the newest Java language features available.

+## Contributing
+You can help making this project better!

+Check the [contribution guide](/CONTRIBUTING.md) or contact me directly for more info.

 ## Author
 * alois.seckar@gmail.com
 * http://alois-seckar.cz